Jumba/dispersy/docs/usage.rst

 Each community must define a master member.
 This member is just a normal Dispersy member that is only used to identify the community uniquely across the overlay.
 To create a master member, a public/private cryptography keypair has to be generated first, which has to be known to all nodes attempting to join..
 This can be done with the *createkey.py* tool located under the *tool* package.
+To use the tool you must first copy it to the base directory of your porject.
 Using this tool a *curves* argument can be given to create a key to the strength of your liking.
 The recommended curve to use is *high*:

 .. code-block:: python